PQ-GCN: Enhancing Text Graph Question Classification with Phrase Features: Analysis

-PQ-GCN outperforms the baseline models in the macro-averaged evaluation on ARC, LREC, and TREC-coarse datasets, and second to the best performing model for NU and Bloom datasets.
-The improvement from the base SHINE model is also highlighted, as we have kept the original features as proposed by Wang et al., showing the effectiveness of phrase-based features in improving question classification capabilities.
+PQ-GCN achieves the best macro-averaged F1 scores across NU (0.724), ARC (0.712), and LREC (0.751), while consistently delivering high precision and recall.
+The improvement from the base SHINE model is also highlighted, as we have kept the original features as proposed in \cite{wang-etal-2021-hierarchical}, showing the effectiveness of phrase-based features in improving question classification capabilities.

-While performance on TREC-fine drops compared to its coarse label counterpart across all models is expected due to the large number of labels, our proposed model suffers from a larger difference compared to models such as HyperGAT or ME-GCN.
-TREC-fine was extensively labeled and was included in experiments to determine model capability in a more extreme and granular question classification task.
-In realistic educational settings, it is unlikely to have a question set that is labeled as intently as TREC-fine.